 St. Asaph Street

-If you haven’t yet been to Little High, what have you been doing?
+If you haven’t yet been to Little High when you’re hungry, what have you been doing?
 It’s a foodie heaven, especially for anyone on a budget.
-The bustling foodhall has plenty to choose from whatever your taste.
-From Bacon Brothers to Sushi Soldier, Eightgrains to Base Woodfired Pizza and Caribe Latin Kitchen, there’s really something for everyone and the bustling atmosphere makes it one of the most lively spots to enjoy a cheap meal in Christchurch.
+The bustling food hall has plenty to choose from whatever your taste.
+From Bacon Brothers to Caribe Latin Kitchen, Eightgrains to Base Woodfired Pizza, there’s really something for everyone and the vibrant atmosphere makes it one of the most lively spots to enjoy a cheap meal in Christchurch.

 St. Asaph Street